Buy Autodesk Autocad Mechanical Software

 Centerlines and Hole Charts

-Centerline commands generate axis indicators for circular features and symmetric objects.
-The software calculates centerline positions based on geometry and draws them according to standard conventions.
-Centerlines update when you modify the associated geometry, maintaining accuracy throughout design iterations.
+Centerline commands generate axis indicators for circular features and symmetric objects with automatic calculation of centerline positions based on geometry.
+Centerlines update when you modify the associated geometry.

-Hole charts catalog all holes in a drawing and present them in tabular format.
-The chart includes hole diameters, positions, and any special callouts like thread specifications or counterbore details.
-This automation saves time compared to manually documenting each hole and prevents omissions in complex drawings.
+Hole charts catalog all holes in a drawing and present them in tabular format including diameters, positions, and special callouts like thread specifications or counterbore details.

 Hidden Lines with AMSHIDE